vb64/django.admin.filters/README.md

 admin.site.register(Log, Admin)
 ```

-When specifying the field to which the filter is applied, you must specify the name of an existing model field (for example, 'is_online' in the example above),
-and not the name of the virtual property ('color').
-You can specify the name of any field in the model.
-This is necessary so that Django will recognize it as valid when creating an instance of the filter.

 Otherwise, the behavior and settings of the `MultiChoiceExt` filter are similar to the `MultiChoice` filter described earlier.